Permission to move, alter or interfere with export goods

 When permission is required

-You need permission from us to move, alter or interfere with export goods under customs control is required for goods that are at a cargo terminal operator (CTO) at a wharf or airport and for prescribed warehouse goods at a section 77G licensed depot.
+You need permission from us to move, alter or interfere with export goods under customs control that are at a cargo terminal operator (CTO) at a wharf or airport and for prescribed warehouse goods at a section 77G licensed depot.

 Unless we advise otherwise, you do not need permission from us to move, alter or interfere with the following goods: